How is Plastic Damaging the Planet?

 It is cheap and easy to make, it is strong and durable, it can be transformed into any conceivable shape, plastic stands as a somewhat wonderous material.
 It’s in fact to useful that in just 60 years, we have produced about 8.3 billion metric tonnes of it.
 8.3 billion metric tonnes!
 That’s about 80 million blue whales, or 1 billion elephants, or 25,000 Empire State Buildings!
-About 79% of that is still accumulated in landfills and just around the environment (only 9% was recycled and 12% was incinerated).
+About 79% of that is still accumulated in landfills and just around the environment (What Do Recycling Symbols Mean? and 12% was incinerated).

 More than eight million tonnes of plastic goes into the oceans every year, and it is estimated that there will be more plastic than fish by 2050 and that 99 per cent of all the seabirds on the planet will have consumed some.
 Plastic is found all over the planet, with 300 billion pieces in the Arctic and a remote island in the Pacific, the uninhabited Henderson Island, one of the Pitcairns, believed to have the highest concentration of plastic pollution in the world.